Grand Prix

 The Grand Prix route combines the usual dash across the rolling French countryside, with the vistas of Switzerland followed by the beauty and tranquility of the Italian Lakes.
 Add in optional visits to the historic racing circuits at Reims and Monza, a more relaxing Day 2 visiting one of the world’s greatest car museums, and finally the stunning and scenic drive from Italy down to Monaco for a welcome prize gathering, this route really does have something for everyone.

-Day 1: Boulogne to Strasbourg
+Day 1: Reims to Colmar

-Setting off from Boulogne, we head into Champagne country, stopping by at the historic (and now partly restored) racing circuit in Reims before heading east to the medieval cobbled streets of Colmar, just south of Strasbourg, for our first night.
+Setting off from Reims, we head into Champagne country, stopping by at the historic (and now partly restored) racing circuit in Reims before heading east to the medieval cobbled streets of Colmar, just south of Strasbourg, for our first night.

-Day 2: Strasbourg to Lake Como
+Day 2: Colmar to Lake Como

 The day begins at one of the world’s great car collections (and largest single collection of Bugattis): the Schlumpf collection, before heading into Switzerland, with its stunning passes and sweeping alpine roads, and down the other side into Italy and Lake Como, for a relaxing evening of lakeside eating and drinking.